Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 The only interesting point in this file are the multitude of environment properties that are used to configure the application.
 Note the nsqlookupd address and the grpc address.

-To create this deployment run:
+To create this deployment, run:

 ~~~bash
 kubectl apply -f image_processor.yaml